Business: Boys Town

 - Bachelor’s degree from an accredited school

-- A current Nebraska Teaching Certificate (or ability to obtain one per Rule 21) endorsed in appropriate subject is required (Math); Special Education endorsement preferred.
+- A current Nebraska Teaching Certificate (or ability to obtain one per Rule 21) endorsed in appropriate subject is required (Middle School 4-9, K-8, or 7-12); Special Education endorsement preferred.

 - Properly endorsed and certificated